cicero343/cicero343.github.io/_pages/about.md

      <!-- Typing effect script -->
     <script>
-        const text = `Hello and welcome to my site, I’m so happy you’re here! 🥳\n I'm a a law graduate and tech enthusiast, with a background in IT support and a passion for cybersecurity, self-hosted AI, and building things.
+        const text = `Hello and welcome to my site, I’m so happy you’re here! 🥳\n I'm a law graduate and tech enthusiast, with a background in IT support and a passion for cybersecurity, self-hosted AI, and building things.
 I also enjoy a bit of music production.`;
         let i = 0;

         function typeWriter() {